 Unfortunately, after the earthquakes, the deep pool has been shallowed and replaced with large fallen boulders.
-Still, the integrity of the waterfall has remained and is still an incredible place to visit and everybody’s favorite waterfall in Lombok.
+Still, the integrity of the waterfall has remained, and is still an incredible place to visit and everybody's favorite waterfall on Lombok.

 7. Mangku Sakti Waterfall

-What’s great about the waterfalls in Lombok is that they’re all unique, each with a unique feature or twist.
-Mangku Sakti waterfall is certainly no exception.
+What's great about the waterfalls on Lombok is that they're all unique, each with a unique feature or twist.
+Mangku Sakti waterfall is certainly no exception to this.

-Unlike the other waterfalls in Lombok, Mangku Sakti is carved into limestone, with a much more barren and dry surrounding landscape.
+Unlike the other cascades, Mangku Sakti is carved into limestone, with a much more barren and dry surrounding landscape.

 Located near the trekking town of Sembalun, Mangku Sakti takes approximately one hour to reach.
 The road here is incredibly bumpy and rocky, which makes reaching the waterfall an adventure in itself.

-Alright, it’s not really a waterfall, but still a cool addition to the list of waterfalls in Lombok that you’ve likely never heard of.
+Alright, it's not really a waterfall, but still a cool addition to the list that you've likely never heard of.

 Bonus Number 2 *If* You Can Find it - Tiu Sekeper Waterfall